One Minute (Breaking Bad): Plot

 In the desert, Leonel and Marco meet with a trucker hawking an array of weapons.
-He gives them a free hollow point bullet and shows off his bulletproof vest, which Leonel and Marco test by shooting him point blank.
-When he survives, they purchase two vests and leave him on the floor complaining about possible broken ribs.
+He gives them a free hollow-point bullet and shows off his bulletproof vest, which Leonel and Marco test by shooting him point-blank.
+When he survives, they purchase two vests and leave.

 Later, at the lab, Gale Boetticher attempts to be friendly with Walt, but he gives him the cold shoulder.
 He forces a disagreement with Gale and later convinces a reluctant Gus Fring to make Jesse his partner again.
 At the hospital, Walt pitches the job to Jesse, who mocks it as a ploy to save Hank.
 He initially refuses, citing Walter's previous wrongdoings against him and his criticism of Jesse's meth.
 Walt admits that Jesse's meth is good, as good as Walt's own, and leaves.
 Jesse eventually calls Walt and says he agrees to the partnership.

 At the DEA office, Hank admits to assaulting Jesse, resulting in him being suspended without pay and having his gun confiscated.
 As Hank departs, he learns Jesse is not pressing charges after all.
-Later, Hank is in an SUV in a parking lot when he gets a phone call and an electronically disguised voice tells Hank that he has one minute to leave before two men show up to kill him.
-At first, he wonders if it is a prank call, but after one minute Leonel and Marco arrive and ambush Hank.
+Later, Hank sits in an SUV in a parking lot when he gets a phone call and an electronically-disguised voice tells Hank that he has one minute to leave before two men come to kill him.
+Hank wonders if it is a prank call, but Leonel and Marco arrive and ambush Hank.
 He reverses his car into Leonel, pinning him against another car and maiming him from the waist down, then flees with Leonel's gun.
-Marco empties his gun at two passers-by and reloads, dropping the hollow point bullet in the process, before eventually knocking Hank down with two shots.
-Rather than shooting him dead, believing that would be too easy, Marco decides to hack Hank to death with his axe and goes to retrieve it from his car.
-Hank then loads the hollow point bullet into Leonel's gun and kills Marco with a gunshot to the head.
-Marco's axe lands right next to Hank, who falls unconscious from massive blood loss.
+Marco empties his gun at a passerby and reloads, dropping the hollow-point bullet in the process, before eventually knocking Hank down with gunshots.
+Marco decides to kill Hank with his axe and goes to retrieve it from his car.
+Hank arduously loads the nearby hollow-point bullet into Leonel's gun and kills Marco with a gunshot to the head before he can swing the axe down.
+Marco's axe lands next to Hank, who falls unconscious from massive blood loss.